 I have always been someone who feels a duty to help others.
-My decision to become a financial advisor was made many years ago while I was discussing possible career paths with a family friend as we drove through the Nevada desert on our way home from a Montana fly fishing trip.
-He suggested that I become a financial advisor because I was honest, cared about people and was good at communicating with others.
-He told me that there are many people who want somebody they can trust to advise them with their financial decisions, and that my compassion and integrity would be valued by individuals looking for such advice.
+My decision to become a financial advisor was made many years ago.
+I was discussing career paths that fit with my personal values with a friend as we drove through the Nevada desert on our way home from a Montana fly fishing trip.
+My friend suggested that I be a financial advisor because so many people need assistance from a person that will treat them with compassion, respect and provide transparency while advising them regarding their financial decisions.

 After researching the industry a bit more and hearing similar advice from other people, I made the decision to accept a position with Dean Witter Reynolds in Sacramento, CA.